-Transit agencies that implement a package delivery service should consider marketing strategies that employ one or more of the following elements:
+Some marketing strategies that transit agencies might consider include one or more of the following:

-- Educating consumers on the benefits of the new service. - Highlighting the fact that transit riders will not experience diminished service and that service could be expanded/improved. - Encouraging transit users to "spread the word" about the package delivery service as a way of supporting their transit provider and community. - Benefitting consumers/community by including a connection to intercity bus (ICB) for both passengers and packages. - Offering same-day delivery in some areas. - Offering economic development opportunities such as: - Couriers to connect complement transit package service with door to door and other package services. - Shipping dependent businesses (e.g., art galleries or crafts stores) located in the transit agencies' service area to take advantage of package delivery service. - The potential to grow an agriculture business by using package delivery service for lab work and to obtain needed tools quickly. - Maintaining a social media presence. - Hiring empowered drivers that represent the package delivery service via word of mouth and handouts (could be incentivized in exchange for commissions or something similar). - Creating a specific/dedicated package delivery service logo
+- Soliciting feedback from consumers about what services they currently use, what their needs are, what they might be willing to pay for package delivery service, and how they perceive existing services and the new transit-based solution. - Educating consumers on the benefits of the new service. - Highlighting the fact that transit riders will not experience diminished service and that service could be expanded/improved. - Encouraging transit users to spread the word about the package delivery service as a way of supporting their transit provider and community. - Benefitting consumers/community by including a connection to intercity buses for both passengers and packages. - Offering same-day delivery in some areas. - Offering economic development opportunities, such as: - Couriers to connect complement transit package service with door-to-door and other package services. - Shipping dependent businesses (e.g., art galleries or crafts stores) located in the transit agencies' service area to take advantage of package delivery service. - The potential to grow an agriculture business by using package delivery service for lab work and to obtain needed tools quickly. - Maintaining a social media presence. - Hiring empowered drivers that represent the package delivery service via word-of-mouth and handouts (could be incentivized in exchange for commissions or something similar). - Creating a specific/dedicated package delivery service logo to brand the new service and create a unique identity for the new service. - Tracking performance before and after the implementation of package delivery service and making the data publically available to enhance transparency.

-O5 CHAPTER
+CHAPTER 5.
 POTENTIAL SERVICE MODELS AND EXAMPLE SERVICE PRICES

-This chapter discusses the potential service models that a transit agency may adopt to provide package delivery services and presents example pricing for package delivery services.
+This chapter discusses the potential service models that a transit agent may adopt to provide package delivery services and presents example pricing for package delivery services.

 The service models used to provide package delivery service will vary depending on the transit agency's capacity for adding an additional service, the market for package delivery services, and the availability of facility space that is available to house the service.
-While transit agencies may partner with any package delivery provider (UPS, FedEx, Greyhound Package Express, and others), according to previous research as well as stated interest from ICBs, it is likely that transit agencies will experience the fewest challenges partnering with ICB package delivery providers such as GPX.
+While transit agencies may partner with any package delivery provider (UPS, FedEx, GPX, and others), according to previous research and stated interest from intercity bus companies (ICBs), it is likely that transit agencies will experience the fewest challenges partnering with ICB package delivery providers such as GPX.

 Intercity bus operators have a long history with package delivery.
-GPX dominates the package delivery segment of the intercity bus industry; however, regional operators offer package delivery service within their service areas and transfer packages to GPX as well as other service providers to complete package delivery routes through interlining agreements.
+GPX dominates the package delivery segment of the intercity bus industry; however, regional operators offer package delivery service within their service areas and transfer packages to GPX and other service providers to complete package delivery routes through interlining agreements.
 GPX and regional intercity bus operators participate as members of the National Bus Traffic Association (NBTA) and provide connecting service under interlining agreements that allow passengers and packages to travel throughout the country by transferring between NBTA member bus operators.
 NBTA is responsible for establishing and managing these agreements.
 Part of NBTA's role is to function as a clearinghouse for revenue generated by selling tickets and providing package express services.
 The organization distributes revenue generated from ticket sales and package delivery fees according to the percent of service provided by each member bus operator involved in each transaction.
-As of 2012, the NBTA distributed between its members \$180 million worth of revenue from transactions for passenger and package delivery service
+As of 2012, NBTA has distributed between its members \$180 million worth of revenue from transactions for passenger and package delivery service.

-Table 3 presents an example, according to the NBTA, of the interlining revenue sharing process.
+Table 3 presents an example, according to NBTA, of the interlining revenue sharing process.